marcosmartinez7/react-native-bottom-up-panel/README.md

 import React, {Component} from 'react';
 import { Dimensions, FlatList,  Text, View } from 'react-native';
+import {Ionicons} from '@expo/vector-icons';

 const {height} = Dimensions.get('window');
+const DATA= ["Some component","Some component","Some component","Some component","Some component","Some component","Some component","Some component","Some component","Some component","Some component","Some component","Some component","Some component","Some component","Some component"];

 class SomeComponent extends Component {